CompileZero/elixir-phoenix-learning-kit/projects/3-phoenix-list/README.md

     {"cross-origin-window-policy", "deny"}
   ],
    ```
    #### 📔 1.
-As you can see, the obejct has 2 kinds of params, one for the incoming requests (like cookies, halted, host, method etc.) and one for output responses (outgoing requests like resp-headers, resp-cookies, resp-body etc.)
+As you can see, the object has 2 kinds of params, one for the incoming requests (like cookies, halted, host, method etc.) and one for output responses (outgoing requests like resp-headers, resp-cookies, resp-body etc.)
    #### 2. Since we are not sending any data in the body, the `resp.body` is `nil`
 3. On the web-page, you might see an error like this : `expected action/2 to return a Plug.Conn, all plugs must receive a connection (conn) and return a connection, got: :ok` : 📔 This means that, a function is only defined in the module, but it does not perform any action.

-4.
+### Models in Phoenix

+#### Topic Model

+1. 🌟 Phoenix >1.3, a lot of changes have occured since then.
+1.5 does not have a `models` directory, it contains a lib folder which is further broken down into "discuss" and "discuss_web" folders.
+The "discuss" folder contains the `model` of the Discuss project.

 Steps to Document: